Maddog0057/local-code-server-tf/readme.md

 ## Customize Your Environment

 ### Windows Support
-Out of the box this script is configured for MacOS/Unix, in order to run on Widows update the docker provider in `docker.tf` to `host = "tcp://127.0.0.1:2376"`
+Out of the box this script is configured for MacOS/Unix, in order to run on Widows update the docker provider in `providers.tf` to `host = "tcp://127.0.0.1:2376"`

 ### Apple Silicon
 There is no additional action items for Apple Silicon so long as Rosetta supprt is enabled in Docker, all packages are universal.